TIFY –

 Getting Started

 TIFY is a slim and mobile-friendly IIIF document viewer built with Vue.js.
-It supports version 2 of the IIIF Presentation API and Image API.
-Support for version 3 APIs is coming in the near future.
+It supports IIIF Presentation API and Image API version 2 and 3.

 Embedding TIFY